reddragon/blog.gaurav.ai/source/_posts/2011-12-25-heaps-demystified.markdown

 		cout << s.deleteTopElem() << endl;
 	}
 }
-[/sourcecode]
+{% endcodeblock %}

+If you notice the code, I am inserting elements one by one, costing $latex O(log {n})$ on each insert.
+And hence, $O(n log{n})$ for $n$ elements.
+However, if we know the entire set of elements before hand, heap construction can be done in linear time, in a manner similar to `insertElem(t)`.
+Hint: Recursion.

-You might want to overload the comparison operators for custom data-structures.
+You might also want to overload the comparison operators for custom data-structures.

 I used [this presentation (ppt)](www.cis.upenn.edu/~matuszek/cit594-2008/Lectures/33-heapsort.ppt) to refresh my memory.